4 min Read

-Going back to school is exciting for many tweens, but for others, just thinking about school can trigger social anxiety.
+Going back to school is exciting for many kids, but for others, just thinking about school can trigger social anxiety.

-It’s something Surrey, B.C. mom Jodie Grant knows well.
-Her daughter Sara*, who’s going into Grade 6, has been coping with social anxiety for several years.
-Making friends has been tricky for the 11-year old, and she’s had “huge meltdowns” after being dropped off for her morning classes.
+It’s something Surrey, B.C., mom Jodie Grant knows well.
+Her daughter Sara* coped with social anxiety for several years.
+Making friends was tricky, and she had “huge meltdowns” after being dropped off for her morning classes.
 One year, she even missed six months of class because of her anxiety issues.

 Shyness is a personality style, says Dr. Miller, while social anxiety is a mental health issue.
 “Shy people don’t have this excessive internal agitation about constantly being judged,” she says.
 “They’re just not as assertive, but still have friends and are successful at school.
 It’s not interfering with their happiness.”

 Social anxiety, on the other hand, routinely interferes with a child’s day-to-day life.
 “It stops them from doing age-appropriate things,” explains Dr. Katharina Manassis, psychiatry professor at the University of Toronto.
 Picture this scenario from Ottawa developmental psychologist Dr. Robert Coplan: A shy tween who has to give a presentation in class will likely be nervous and constantly practise in advance.
 On the day they’re presenting, the tween will blush and be uncomfortable, but they’ll still get through it.
 In contrast, a tween with social anxiety might try to drop the course or skip class that day.